badgateway/ketting-wiki/Hypermedia.md

 A more complex example
 ----------------------

-Lets do a more complex example.
+Let's do a more complex example.
 Our API has a home document that has a list of links with resources available on the server.

 One of those is an `article-collection`.
 The `article-collection` has